 “We have lost sight of what civically engaged means,” said Singleton.
 “To some it has become ‘you’re going to insert your political viewpoint into the teaching of civics.’
 But this is not a political viewpoint.
 We need to teach how to think critically.
 People are just regurgitating what they have heard some pundit say – on the left and the right – rather than applying critical thinking.
 They are relying on not being civically engaged enough.
 The biggest part of our representative government is not folks like me, Governor Murphy or President Trump.
-It is the people. and we’ve become so cyncial, mind you, those in office have helped create that cynicsm – because we have transmitted the idea it doesn’t matter.
+It is the people. and we’ve become so cynical, mind you, those in office have helped create that cynicism – because we have transmitted the idea it doesn’t matter.
 Civic education requires schools being engaged.
 The idea behind it is straight forward.
 We want you to understand your place in our representative democracy.
-If we can inform people, we will get more people particating.
+If we can inform people, we will get more people participating.
 Any elected official who does not want more people participating does not deserve to hold public office.”

 As Singleton speaks, he almost obsessively routinely refers to constituents as his bosses.

 It’s noticable in a state where Hudson County’s Frank Hague, boss of bosses, once said “I am the law.”

 Singleton says it almost as a matter of defiance, but also because he seems dedicated to ensuring his functioning part in that delivery system of democracy.
 “We don’t have constituents, we have 226,000 bosses in the 7th district,” he said.